dfrias100/gb-plus-plus/README.md

 	- 15 of 15 16-bit load instructions (100.0%)
 	- 13 of 13 16-bit ALU instructions (100.0%)
 	-  5 of 5 Miscellaneous instructions (100.0%)
 * Memory: CPU and PPU can reasonably read and write to memory, some edge cases implemented, all memory except that explicitly not usable (as defined in the Pandocs) is readable and writable.
-Cartriges can be loaded (ROM ONLY, NO MAPPERS), boot ROM boots.
+Cartridges can be loaded (ROM ONLY, NO MAPPERS), boot ROM boots.
+However, the framework for these mappers and cartridges to be implemented have been established.
   - Cartridge mapping: ROM only right now, no mappers implemented.
 * Video: PPU fully implemented, timing is not proper, but this emulator is not focused on extreme accuracy.
 Only B/W palette supported, may add ability to add a custom monochrome palette later.
 * Audio: No progress yet, it may not even be implemented at all.